DrafaKiller/ObserverPattern-dart/packages/subject/README.md

 Or instead, use the following commands to continuously generate the code:
 ```
-dart pub add build_runner -d
+dart pub add subject_gen -d
 dart run build_runner watch -d
 ```
 Or, using Flutter:
 ```
-flutter pub add build_runner -d
+flutter pub add subject_gen -d
 flutter pub run build_runner watch -d
 ```

-These commands will add the `build_runner` package as a development dependency and run it with the `watch -d` command, or `build -d` for only once.
-You only need to add it one time.
+These commands will add the `subject_gen` package as a development dependency and run the builder with the `watch -d` command, or `build -d` for only once.
+You only need to add the package one time.

 ### Annotation `@subject`